Tennessee Tech University Online Nursing Programs

-Tennessee Tech University left the TN eCampus program through which the MSN was offered up until 2018 and now offers its own MSN program.
+Tennessee Tech University left the TN eCampus program, through which the MSN was offered until 2018, and now offers its own MSN program.
 Upon graduation, nurses will be prepared to work in a variety of settings, including rural, urban, and underserved populations, in a collaborative, caring manner.
 In addition, nurses will be able to take on leadership positions in healthcare systems and carry on effective, collaborative communication with patients, colleagues, and others involved in their service.

 Tennessee Tech University is located in Cookeville, TN, and is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 The MSN – FNP program is accredited by the Commission on Collegiate Nursing Education (CCNE).

-What to Expect from the Tennessee Tech University Online FNP and PMHNP Programs
+What to Expect from Tennessee Tech University Online Nursing Programs

 Online Experience: Tennessee Tech University utilizes iLearn through D2L Brightspace as its online Learning Management System (LMS).
 All instructors take an iLearn training workshop before they are allowed to produce course content.
 Through iLearn, students can access course materials and assignments, syllabi, discussion boards, email, assessments, course-related activities, and all technology related to the online learning environment.